 6. Edit your story

 Editing a story is one of the essential skills that an editor has to master.
 The editor should be able to tell the story differently and be careful not to distort the story’s actual meaning.
+In this case, he can use a paper help writing service to cope with the story polishing task.
 The editor should go beyond the usual by cutting away the excess footage and creating the order of the clips.
 The clips should be able to arouse the right emotions from the audience.

 7. Maintain workflow efficiency